metalbear-co/mirrord.dev/content/docs/overview/real-world-example.md

 ./run_migration.sh
 ```

+> Note if you don't have golang-migrate installed you need to verify that docker can mount the `./migrations` folder.
+If the script fails refer to docker docs for [linux](https://docs.docker.com/desktop/settings/linux/#file-sharing)/[macOS](https://docs.docker.com/desktop/settings/mac/#file-sharing).

 ## Traffic Mirroring

 A key feature of mirrord is mirroring requests from a Kubernetes container to a local process for debugging purposes.